Sri Lanka is a

 than l,000.
 Some prefer to maintain their isolated traditional way of life,

 and they are protected by the Constitution.
-There are no legal restrictions on
+There are no legal restrictions

-are being pushed off of their land.
+complain that they are being pushed off of their land.

 National/Racial/Ethnic Minorities